sthudium25/SurvivorWorld/README.md

 2. `parsing.py`: The parser is the module that handles the natural language understanding in the game.
    * Several `GptParser`s allow mapping of a wide range of natural language statements onto the valid action space.

+3. `actions/`: defines base actions that are interpreted by the game engine.
+Agents supply natural language descriptions of actions which are then parsed into valid game actions if possible.

+4. `blocks/` and `things/`: define game state objects such as locations, items, and characters.

+5. `utils/`: contains various utility functions.
+Importantly, defines a **custom logging module** that was used to collect data from agent simulations.

 ### Agent
+1. `agent/`: defines agent congition modules including: **persona**, **impressions**, and **goals**.

+2. `charaters.py`: defines a base Character class and extended GenerativeAgent class.
+The latter was used to power the agents described in the accompying manuscript.
+A third class, DiscoveryAgent, was also created, but not used in the experiments described here.